damian1997/web-design-1920/README.md

 website and implement the Add nonsense principle.

 ## Week 4
-In the last week i started with styling the page, Larissa can see words if they are realy blown up and if they are highly contrasting to the background.
+In the last week i started with styling the page, Larissa can see words if they are really blown up and if they are highly contrasting to the background.
 Therefore i made the background black and made the content white with a big font.
-When navigating through the page i made sure to add focus styling to the elements Larissa is currently on, i did this by adding a red border around the sentence she was focussing on.
+When navigating through the page i made sure to add focus styling to the elements Larissa is currently on, i did this by adding a red border around the sentence she was focusing on.
 I also decided to add some horse svg's to the top of the page to apply the add nonsense principle.
-I idd not want to over do the add nonsense principle because i think this wil only distract Larissa from finding the information.
+I did not want to over do the add nonsense principle because i think this will  only distract Larissa from finding the information.

 <details>
 <summary>Finished product</summary>